peterdemin/peterdemin.github.io/source/13_drafts/05-shopify-life-story.rst

 and simulation software for spaceships.

-That was a lot of fun but didn't pay well, so I moved on to an early-stage startup, building voice training software for a debt-collection agency with Django, PostgreSQL, and Google voice recognition API.
+That was a lot of fun but didn't pay well, so I moved on to an early-stage startup, building voice training software for a debt collection agency with Django, PostgreSQL, and Google voice recognition API.
 The startup flopped in a few months when the sole investor had a change of heart.

-At this point, I had enough experience to join the most prestigious tech company in Russia - Yandex (it's an umbrella corporation, very much like Google).
+At this point, I had enough experience to join the most prestigious tech company in Russia - Yandex (an umbrella corporation, very much like Google).
 I joined a small team working on a startup-inside-enterprise project.
 The product can be explained as ML-heavy FourSquare.
 My focus wasn't on ML, though.
 I was responsible for a RESTful API backend,